isc-projects/bind9/doc/arm/reference.rst

    ``ixfr-from-differences`` setting is ignored for that zone.

 ``multi-master``
-   This should be set when you have multiple masters for a zone and the addresses refer to different machines.
-If ``yes``, ``named`` will not log when the serial number on the master is less than what ``named`` currently has.
+   This should be set when you have multiple primary servers for a zone and the addresses refer to different machines.
+If ``yes``, ``named`` will not log when the serial number on the primary is less than what ``named`` currently has.
 The default is ``no``.

 ``auto-dnssec``